Cordona/decentralized-liquidity-management-protocol/README.md

 [SUCCESS] ✅ All tests passed and coverage requirements met!
 ```

+You can define a custom coverage threshold for deployment.
+However, 85% is the recommended minimum for production deployments.
+If you set a threshold below 85%, they must explicitly acknowledge the risk of deploying with insufficient test coverage.
-If any coverage metric falls below 85%, the deployment will abort with an error message highlighting which areas need improvement.
+If the actual test coverage falls below the user-defined threshold, the deployment script will abort and display an error message identifying which areas need improvement.

 ### C. Security Analysis
 -------------------